 Playmotiv focuses on improving sales teams’ performance with motivation, training, and by establishing appropriate goals.
 We work with companies that want to increase their sales and we have obtained fantastic results.
-So far our clients’ sales have increased on average 16% thanks to our games, and this increase has been much higher in other dynamics.
+So far our clients’ sales have increased by 16% on average thanks to our motivational games, and this increase has been much higher in other dynamics.

 How are Playmotiv’s motivational dynamics?

 What are motivational dynamics?

 They can be defined as participatory playful activities where all team members participate in order to stimulate group’s potential.
 We invite people to play while they learn and work to achieve their goals, and we offer them the chance to check their progress.

 How do we create these motivational games in Playmotiv?

 The story comes first: a rally, a marathon, a football league, or an ascent to Everest.
 This is the baseline of the game, and this game will be used as motivational dynamics by a sales team, for example.
 Participants will be able to follow this adventure using an app in their smartphones, where they will find videos and texts explaining the stages and the goals.
 They will also be able to check their position in the ranking regarding other participants, if they are close to achieve their goals, and what rewards they have received.

 Playmotiv counts with an IT platform that manages all game aspects and offers a control dashboard to the people in charge of data tracking.
 It also allows to establish clear goals, add additional training to reach these goals, and monitor all the time whether they are being reached.

 The use of game mechanics and experience to digitally engage and motivate people to achieve their goals is known as “gamification.”